StergiosKiourtsis/AHB_HLS/README.md

 # Repository Directory Structure

-`example` : In this folder we have an example were the top module is the version core of a 32-bit RISC-V processor that I take from here, https://github.com/ic-lab-duth/DRIM4HLS/tree/main .
+`example` : In this folder there is an example were the top module is the version core of a 32-bit RISC-V processor that I take from here, https://github.com/ic-lab-duth/DRIM4HLS/tree/main .
 We have a 2 masters 2 slaves interconnection.

-`src` : In this folder we have the source code, the ahb_multi_master.h, ahb.h, ahb_encoding.h, global_example1.h
+`src` : In this folder there is the source code, the ahb_multi_master.h, ahb.h, ahb_encoding.h, global_example1.h

-`images` : In this folder we have store the images of this git repository
+`images` : In this folder there is store the images of this git repository

 `codeExamples` : In this folder we store code examples that is used for the example.
 This codes ara programms, that can be run in DRIM4HLS. the default option is fibonacci/fibonacci.txt